maprpartners/citibike/README.md

     #bash run

-    When completed, the script will provide a URL for you to look at the Demo
+    When completed, the script will provide a URL for you to look at the real world demo in action